Anne Hathaway: 2005–2008: Rise to prominence

-Hathaway starred in the comedy-drama The Devil Wears Prada (2006), based on Lauren Weisberger's novel of the same name, as a college graduate who becomes an assistant to a powerful fashion magazine editor (played by Meryl Streep).
-She was "the ninth choice" for the part, citing this later as an inspiration for people to never give up, and in preparation she volunteered for a few weeks as an assistant at an auction house.
-She also followed a weight-loss regimen, along with co-star Emily Blunt, which made them hungry and led to crying.
+Hathaway starred in The Devil Wears Prada (2006), based on Lauren Weisberger's novel of the same name, as a recent college graduate who becomes an assistant to a powerful fashion magazine editor (played by Meryl Streep).
+She was "the ninth choice" for the part, citing this later as an inspiration for people to never give up.
+In preparation for the role, she volunteered for a few weeks as an assistant at an auction house.
+She also followed a weight-loss regimen, along with co-star Emily Blunt, which led to crying breakdowns.
 Hathaway stated that working on the film made her respect the fashion industry a great deal more than she did previously, though she admitted that her personal style was something she "still can't get right".
 The Devil Wears Prada received positive reviews; Roger Ebert called Hathaway "a great beauty [...] who makes a convincing career girl" and Rotten Tomatoes found "Streep in top form and Anne Hathaway more than holding her own".
-It proved to be her most widely seen film to that point, with a worldwide gross of over $326.5 million.
+It became her most widely seen film at the time, with a worldwide gross of over $326.5 million.

-Originally cast in Knocked Up, Hathaway dropped out before production and was replaced with Katherine Heigl.
-This happened because, according to writer-director Judd Apatow, the actress was uncomfortable with the use of real footage of a woman in labor; she believed it did not contribute to the film's story.
-Her sole release in 2007 was the biographical romantic drama Becoming Jane, as the titular English author Jane Austen.
-A fan of Austen since age 14, Hathaway prepared for the role by rereading Austen's books and conducting historical research, such as perusing the author's letters; she also learned sign language, calligraphy, dance choreography, and the piano.
+Originally cast in the comedy Knocked Up (2007), she dropped out due to creative reasons that director Judd Apatow attributed to Hathaway's disagreement with plans to use real footage of a woman giving birth.
+Hathaway's sole release in 2007 was the biographical romantic drama Becoming Jane, as the titular English author Jane Austen.
+A fan of Austen since the age of 14, Hathaway prepared for the role by rereading Austen's books and conducting historical research, such as perusing the author's letters; she also learned sign language, calligraphy, dance choreography, and the piano.
 She moved to England a month before filming to improve her English accent.
-(Note: Hathaway believed that if she did not perfect her accent, people would dismiss her performance in the first five minutes of the film.)
+Hathaway believed that if she did not perfect her accent, people would dismiss her performance in the first five minutes of the film.
 She received a British Independent Film Award for Best Actress nomination for the film, although some critics negatively focused on her accent and performance.